derbyparty/derby-router/README.md

 <a href="{{pathFor('item', #item.id)}}">{{#item.name}}</a>
 ```

-There are two syntax for `pathFor`-function:
+There are two syntaxes for `pathFor`-function:

 Simple syntax: `pathFor(name, [param1, param2, ...])`

 - `name` - route-name
-- `param1`, `paramN` - route parameters in the order of the params in the
+- `param1`, `paramN` - route parameters in the same order as params of
 route-path, for example:

 ```js